laurar9889/pandas_challenge/README.md

   1. According to the size summary dataframe (#29.B in Jupyter notebook), schools that are consider small and medium have the best scores (between 89% and 90& overall passing score), compared to the large schools (58%   overall pass score).
 There is a direct relation between size of school versus overall passing score; the bigger the number of students, the lower their overall math and reading score.

   2. The budget per capita gap between the minimum and maximum value ($578 and $655) is not a high number (see comment #14 per_school_capita).
-It does not seem to exist a relation between budget per capita and its quality.
+It does not seem to exist a relation between budget per capita and the quality of each school.
+In fact, the top number 1 school in quality, is Cabrera Highschool, with a budget per capita of $582. (see comment #27 spending ranges and #21.B top 5 schools)

   4. The relationship between quality and type of school will be shown in Data Frame #30.B "type summary" It is showing that the Charter School average is 67% higher than District School